phalpern/WG21-halpern/task_block_proposal-r4.md

 `define_task_block_restore_thread`, the implementation of each of the functions defined herein is permitted to return on a different thread than that from which it was invoked.
-See [Thread Switching][] in the issues section for an explanation of when this matters and how surprises can be mitigated.
+See [Thread switching][] in the issues section for an explanation of when this matters and how surprises can be mitigated.

 ## Header `<experimental/task_block>` synopsis